The Japanese Chef’s Manifesto

 Retrieved from: https://www.maff.go.jp/j/syokuiku/shishinn.html (Accessed: January 31, 2025)

-Let’s Create a Sustainable Food Future Together
+Let’s Create a Sustainable and Regenerative Future for Food in Japan and Beyond

 Benefits of Supporting the Chefs' Sustainability Manifesto